 This cannot go unnoticed.

 So many thousands of people have passed away isolated from their own families and loved ones.
 They have slipped away from us out of our view, unseen.
 They deserve better, and so does the nation they leave behind.

 We're creating a massive artwork to collectively grieve as a nation.

-Picture this: More than 219,000 handcrafted red felt roses are placed in undulating rows in a stunning outdoor location, one rose for each life taken.
+Picture this: Handcrafted red felt roses are placed in undulating rows in a stunning outdoor location, one rose for each life taken.
 This artwork will represent the enormity of the loss from the COVID-19 crisis.
 The memorial becomes a focus for all of us to mourn and heal.

 Roses have been used throughout history in many cultures and religions to symbolize the passing of the spirit, to mourn the dead, and seek solace.
 The rose is the official floral emblem of the United States, and it is customary for red roses to feature in funerals, often arranged en masse atop the casket.